SharePoint/sp-dev-docs/docs/spfx/use-msgraph.md

   import * as MicrosoftGraph from '@microsoft/microsoft-graph-types';
   ```

-3. Type the objects retrieved from the Microsoft Graph, for example:
+3. Enter the objects retrieved from the Microsoft Graph, for example:

   ```typescript
   export default class HelloWorldWebPart extends BaseClientSideWebPart<IHelloWorldWebPartProps> {